 Following a proposal by the Governance and Corporate Social and Environmental Responsibility Committee, the Board of Directors assesses the independence of each member on a yearly basis.

 Charles-Henri Filippi was appointed as the Senior Independent Director by the Board of Directors on 7 December 2016.
 The powers and missions entrusted to him are presented in Article 10 of the Board of Directors' internal regulations.

 The Board of Directors and the shareholders jointly shape the way in which the Group is governed.
 Stéphane Richard has served as Chairman and Chief Executive Officer since 1 March 2011.

 Orange follows two golden rules for good governance

 - Implementing a corporate governance code: Orange follows the AFEP-MEDEF corporate governance code for listed companies, devised by French employers’ associations AFEP and MEDEF.
-The relevant version was published in November 2016 (further information is available in French on our "Governance Documentation" section and the AFEP and MEDEF websites, among others).
+The reviewed version was published in June 2018 (further information is available in French on our "Governance Documentation" section and the AFEP and MEDEF websites, among others).

-- Applying the principle of balanced representation between women and men: there are currently fifteen members of the Board of Directors, of which six are women.
+- Applying the principle of balanced representation between women and men: there are currently fifteen members of the Board of Directors, of which five are women.